makanyane/IWTE/documentation/RR_Skeletons_and_Animations.md

 * column 1 - special bone indicator - certain bones such as the hands in units and saddle bones in mounts have an indicator number
 * columns 2,3,4 - x,y,z coordinates **RELATIVE TO THE PARENT BONE**
 * column 5 - bone index for that bone's parent bone - so 0 for bones parented to bone_pelvis in units
-* columns 6,7 - indicators related to special functions - these appear to turn the ability of bones to follow terrain/enemy movement but only work in RR RTW version not under RR BI version!
+* columns 6,7 - indicators related to special functions - these appear to activate the ability of bones to follow terrain/enemy movement but only work in RR RTW version not under RR BI version!
 RR and RTW unit skeletons will accept a maximum of 24 bones.

 After the bone data the animations are listed;